mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *better to light a candle than to curse the darkness.*
+> *you never pull the trigger until you know you can win.*

 </div>
 <!-- quote-end -->